-Marilyn Deschenes, president of Lakes Region Habitat for Humanity, said that there are three qualifications for the housing.
+Marilyn Deschenes, former president of Lakes Region Habitat for Humanity, said that there are three qualifications for the housing.
 The first is the need for housing, and the Soboslai family qualified due to Kelly’s muscular dystrophy as well as their current apartment not being handicap accessible.
 The second is the ability to pay.
 Deschenes said that Habitat set them up for success by putting the family through first time homebuyer courses.
 The third is the willingness to partner, requiring 500 hours of sweat equity.
 Deschenes said that this started a long time ago, and that work included classes, physical labor and other things done at home.
 Kelly has put together several flyers.
 “One thing we want to make clear is it’s not a giveaway program,” said Hicks.
 “It’s a no interest mortgage, but it’s still a mortgage.”

 There have been fundraisers held up by both Habitat for Humanity and the Soboslai Family, including the sold out Cupcakes for a Cause which brought in $2,200.
 The Soboslai Family has also done fundraisers on their own, including a fall and a spring concert that together brought in more than $2,500 at St. James Episcopal Church, of which the Soboslai Family is a part.

 They have also been fundraising in other small ways, including auctioning off a quilt that was made by Rob’s aunt, which raised $196.
 Rob also sold candy bars, raising $65.